ThatQuiz Test Library Take this test now

 • 89.
 Who has the authority to issue a license to operate (LTO)?

-A) The bureau of internal security
+A) The Department of justice

-B) The Department of justice
+B) The bureau of internal security

-D) The chief of the philippine National Police or authorities representative
+C) The chief of the philippine National Police or authorities representative

 • 90.
 Which sensitive information classification has strictly limited use and access?